 Simulations are a safe learning environment where all students will have the opportunity to interact within a structured scenario.
 Simulations will be utilized during this class and simulation materials will be handed out during the semester.
 All advance assignments must be completed before the start of class.
-Failure to complete the pre-assignment will prevent the student from attending the class for the day resulting in a clinical absence and an "unsatisfactory" in clinical performance
+Failure to complete the pre-assignment will prevent the student from attending the class for the day resulting in an unsatisfactory for clinical performance and clinical absence.